-When the flu first started to spread, the NHL was just being born, but the Stanley Cup had been handed out to Canada’s best hockey team for two decades.
-1917 saw the first US-based team take the cup.
+When the flu first started to spread, the NHL was yet to be born, but the Stanley Cup had been handed out to Canada’s best hockey team for two decades.
+1917 saw the first US-based team take the Cup.
 The Seattle Metropolitans beat the Montreal Canadiens (yes, those Canadiens) to claim the silver.
 Neither team played for the Cup the following season, but in 1919, the pair made it back to the finals, and the rematch lived up to the hype.

 The strain of H1N1 flu remembered as Spanish Flu was particularly savage because of the people most susceptible to it.
-Unlike most illnesses that impact mainly the elderly, the sick and small children, Spanish Flu ravaged the young as well.
-People ranging from their late teens to their 40’s were particularly affected by the sickness.
+Unlike most illnesses that impact mainly the elderly, the sick, and small children, the Spanish Flu attacked the young as well.
+People ranging from their late teens to their 40’s were particularly impacted by the sickness.
 An estimated 500 million people worldwide were infected between 1918 and 1920.
-A large number of those were the soldiers fighting the war, the workers in the factories supplying the war and yes, the athletes playing sports for a rattled public.
+A large number of those were the soldiers fighting the war, the workers in factories supplying the war, and those living in cities.

 The Seattle area was particularly hard hit at the end of 1918.
-At the end of September 1918, the University of Washington’s Naval Training Station suddenly reported more than 650 cases of the flu, which had largely been confined to military bases (some studies suggest that nearly 40% of US troops may have contracted the virus during the pandemic) and the east coast.
+At the end of September 1918, the University of Washington’s Naval Training Station suddenly reported more than 650 cases of the flu that month, which had largely been confined to military bases (some studies suggest that nearly 40% of US troops may have contracted the virus during the pandemic) and the east coast.
 The flu would come to the area in waves, as local authorities tried to figure out how to slow the spread of the virus.
-Washington was hit with at least three waves (medical records from the time are notoriously unreliable) in 1918-1919, between periods of social distancing.
-One of the waves hit Seattle in the spring of 1919 just before the Stanley Cup Finals were being hosted.
+The State of Washington was hit with at least three large waves (medical records from the time are notoriously unreliable) in 1918-1919, between periods of nice weather and successful social distancing.
+Social distancing would eventually waiver as people resumed their normal patterns of living and the virus would come roaring back once more.
+One of these cycles began to surge in Seattle during the spring of 1919, just before the Stanley Cup Finals were to be hosted.

-All the games were played in front of packed crowds.
-The Canadiens stayed in a hotel downtown and neither team was given any quarantine directions.
+There was no talk of delaying the games or the series.
+All of the Seattle Metropolitans' games were played in front of packed crowds.
+The Canadiens stayed in a hotel downtown and neither team was forced to follow quarantine guidelines, which very much existed by this time in the pandemic.
 The series was played within in a city that had seen at least 1,400 deaths from flu between October and mid-March.
-When members of the Montreal hockey club began getting sick after the first pair of games, the die had already been cast.
+By the time members of the Montreal hockey club began getting sick after the first pair of games, the die had already been cast.
 It was just a matter of bearing witness to the damage done.

-By the day of the deciding Game Six, the Montreal Canadiens had three players healthy enough to play.
+On the day of the deciding Game Six, the Montreal Canadiens had just three players healthy enough to play.
 Several of their players had been hospitalized and their General Manager, George Kennedy, had no choice but to forfeit the Cup to Seattle.
-The Seattle player-coach Pete Muldoon refused to accept the cup in a forfeit victory.
+The Seattle player-coach, Pete Muldoon, refused to accept the Cup in a forfeit victory.
 It was decided that there would be no Stanley Cup winner in 1919.
 Kennedy soon after became so sick from the flu, his wife was called from Montreal to be at his bedside.
-He would survive the infection, but it damaged his body so severely, he died from complications a few years after.
-Four days after the cancellation of the series, Canadiens defenseman Joe Hall would die from the virus.
+He would survive the initial infection, but it damaged his body so severely, he died from complications a few years after.
+Tragically, four days after the cancellation of the series, Canadiens defenseman Joe Hall would die from the virus.
 He was 37 years old.

-Now 100 years later, the NHL and leagues around the world are staring down the possibility of canceled season.
-President Trump recently held a conference call with almost every league which plays in the United States.
+Now 100 years later, the NHL and leagues around the world are staring down the possibility of canceled seasons.
+President Trump held a conference call in April with almost every league which plays in the United States.
 It was reported that he stressed his desire for sports to resume as quickly as possible.
 We find ourselves squarely in the first wave of the current COVID-19 pandemic, it should be stressed that rushing back to normalcy too quickly can have profound consequences.
-As the NHL ponders a 24-team playoff, Commissioner Gary Bettman and the rest of the NHL’s brass can be reminded of this fact should they take a quick visit to the (temporarily closed) Hockey Hall of Fame.
-No engraving was made to mark the 1919 cancellation on the original Stanley Cup.
-But in 1948, when the cup was remodeled into its iconic form, a simple message was etched into the trophy:

 Series Not Completed

-If that is too subtle for them, perhaps it should be changed to this:
+If that is too subtle, perhaps it should be changed to this: